With limited floor space at the Bett Education Show, we maximised budget for this exhibition booth design and build project by building high.

 it is possible to fit a ‘quart into a pint pot’.

-To frame the wave we designed two towers, the right one to disguise the hall column and contain two plasma screens, and the left one to contain two further plasma screens as well as provide lockable storage space for the PCs, DVD players and internet router, as well as coats and bags.
+To frame the wave we designed two towers – one on the right to disguise the hall column and house two plasma screens; the one on the left to contain two further plasma screens, as well as provide lockable storage space for PCs, DVD players and internet router, as well as coats and bags.